is a common medical problem for people traveling from developed, industrialized

 Traveler's diarrhea can be mild to severe.
 Most people who develop

-traveler's diarrhea experience symptoms within the first two weeks, and often
+traveler's diarrhea experience symptoms within the first 2 weeks, and often

 within 2 to 3 days, of arriving in a developing area.
 Symptoms include: